 Can my spouse work in Switzerland?

 Yes.
 If you hold a B-permit, your spouse receives a dependent permit with full work authorisation.
+They can work for any Swiss employer without separate sponsorship.

-Do I need to learn German?
+Do I need to learn German (or French) to live in Switzerland?

 Kai Witt